tmplam/vousphere/client/web/README.md

 # Next.js Project

-This is a **Next.js** project built with modern tools and libraries to create a fast, scalable, and maintainable application for Admin and Counterpart website of Vousphere
+This is a **Next.js** project built with modern tools and libraries to create a fast, scalable, and maintainable application for the Admin and Counterpart website of Vousphere.

 ## Table of Contents